SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Methodology

 \subsection{Segmenting Images}

 Besides the input image, \AppName also requires at least one point prompt pinpointing the structure to segment.
 To generate an effective point prompt, we need to ensure that the positive prompt we provide is actually located on one of the metal lines in the input image.
 To this end, we use lightweight classical image analysis on the input images fed to both models \BoxOne and \BoxTwo to identify parts that are highly likely to be foreground, \ie, belong to a metal line.
-We do not aim for a fully accurate segmentation at this point, we just need to identify some foreground areas, but not all of them.
+We do not aim for a fully accurate segmentation at this point; we just need to identify some foreground areas, but not all of them.
 The binary mask is generated by aggressively thresholding the brightest pixels in the input image.

-In addition, we apply denoising, remove small objects, and apply light morphology to eliminate isolated pixels, fill tiny gaps, and smoothen object boundaries.
+In addition, we denoise, remove small objects, and apply light morphological operations to eliminate isolated pixels, fill tiny gaps, and smooth object boundaries.
 We then place five random point prompts within the identified foreground areas and feed them to the fine-tuned model along with the input image.
 In our experiments, we observed that providing more point prompts does not improve segmentation results.

 With a batch size of 12, segmentation of a single patch on one H100 takes \SI{0.92}{\second} and uses up to \SI{8471}{\mebi\byte} of \acs{GPU} memory.
 Segmenting original-size images takes a few milliseconds longer, likely due to internal resizing.
 Internally, \AppName produces one segmentation mask for each point prompt, along with scores rating their quality.
 We always return the mask with the highest score as the final segmentation mask.
 We observe that segmentation time scales linearly with the number of point prompts.
 For example, reducing this number from five to two results in a segmentation time of \SI{0.4}{\second} per patch.